BurnedOliveTree/Olive/README.md

         - Boolean
 - Variable and function names can be created from letters and underscore characters
     - Variables and functions can't be named the same as keywords
-    - Variables and functions can't have the same name, but functions themselves can have the same name, if they differ in terms of their argument and return types
+    - Variables and functions can have the same name, but functions themselves can't have the same names
 - Function f declared as ```fun f(a: Int, b: Int) {}``` can be called by:
     - f(a, b)
     - a.f(b)
 - All variables are references to mutable objects
     - That's why there is an operator copying the value of the object "=", and an operator copying only the reference "&="
-- All expressions must be put inside a function
+- All statements must be put inside a function

 ## Specification